Rocket Pool (RPL) Price: Price Index and Live Chart | The Block

-Rocket Pool (RPL) currently has a price of $27.22 and is down -0.37% over the last 24 hours.
-The cryptocurrency is ranked 95 with a market cap of $542.2M.
-Over the last 24 hours, it saw $4M of trading volume.
+Rocket Pool (RPL) currently has a price of £21.61 and is up 0.22% over the last 24 hours.
+The cryptocurrency is ranked 94 with a market cap of £430.2M.
+Over the last 24 hours, it saw £2.8M of trading volume.
 The token has a circulating supply of 19.9M tokens out of a total supply of 19.9M tokens.

 Rocket Pool (RPL) is a decentralized Ethereum network that enables efficient and secure staking.
 It allows individuals and institutions to contribute to Ethereum's proof-of-stake consensus mechanism, even with less than the required 32 ETH.
 Users can stake any amount by depositing and receiving RPL tokens in return.
 Rocket Pool also offers a smart node system that enhances decentralization and security.
 It provides additional features such as built-in insurance protection, early withdrawal of staked tokens, and a network token design that encourages long-term participation.
 In summary, Rocket Pool is a decentralized platform for staking Ethereum that enables participation from smaller participants and offers various features to enhance user experience and security.